-There are four GOES-R Baseline and Option-2 products identified to be demonstrated during the Spring Experiment at SPC.
+There are three GOES-R baseline and future capabilities products identified to be demonstrated during the Spring Experiment.
 Additionally, the Spring Experiment will also demonstrate GOES-R Risk Reduction (R3) and GOES I/M Product Assurance Plan (GIMPAP) products.
 These products are listed in Table 1 and described further in the following subsections.